jamarsto/kiunzi-micro-frontend/projects/kiunzi-micro-frontend-tools/README.md

 ## 🔍Prerequisites

+The general foundations:
 - Module Federation requires Webpack 5+
 - Angular's support of Webpack 5 requires Angular 12+
 - This library is built using Angular 13+

+Packages used and automatically added to the `package.json` of the angular workspace when Kiunzi is added.
+- `angular-oidc-auth-client`
+- `@angular-architects/module-federation`
+- `@angular-architects/module-federation-tools`
+- `@ng-bootstrap/ng-bootstrap`
+- `@popperjs/core`
+- `bootstrap`

 ## 📦Installation